rtmigo/dmk_py/README.md

 Thus, **number and size of entries cannot be determined** by the size of the vault file or number of blocks.

+Only the following is known:
-The payload is smaller than the vault size.
-Only this is known for certain.
+- The payload is smaller than the file size
+- The number of entries is less than the number of blocks

+By the way, the file may contain zero entries.

 ## File obfuscation

-The vault file format is virtually **indistinguishable from random data**.
+The vault file format is **indistinguishable from random data**.

-The file has no header, no constant bytes (or even bits), no block boundaries.
+The file has no signatures, no header, no constant bytes (or even bits), no block boundaries.
 File size will not give clues: the file is randomly padded with a size that is not a multiple of a block.

-The only predictable part of the file is the format version number encoded in the first two bytes.
-However, even the first two bytes are not constant.
+The only predictable part of the file is a version identifier encoded in the first two bytes.
+But the similar "version number" can be found literally in every fourth file in the world.
+Those two bytes are not even constant.
-Similar "version number" can be found literally in every fourth file, even if it contains random rubbish.

 ## Block encryption